Convex-Dev/convex/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/world.convex/convex.svg?label=Maven%20Central)](https://search.maven.org/search?q=world.convex)

 Convex is a decentralised network and execution engine for the Internet of Value.
+It can be seen as an implementation of a "Stateful Internet" where the network itself securely hosts and executes code and data.

 It is designed as a full stack solution for decentralised application and economic systems that manage digital assets, where asset ownership is cryptographically secured and can be managed (optionally) with Smart Contracts.
-It can be considered functionally similar to a decentralised public blockchain, but offers some significant advantages:
+It has some similarities with a typical public blockchain, but offers some significant advantages:

-- High transaction throughput (tens of thousands of write transactions per second, potentially scaling to millions)
+- High transaction throughput (tens of thousands of write transactions per second, scaling to millions in the future)
 - Low latency for transaction confirmation (milliseconds for global consensus, depending on network speed)
 - 100% Green - energy efficiency using the the Convergent Proof of Stake consensus algorithm
 - Global State model with immutable data structures and atomic transactions